Q: Who is the church of Christ?

 A: The Apostle Paul wrote the following:

-“The churches of Christ” refers to other churches or congregations that existed when Paul wrote this letter.
+“The churches of Christ” refers to churches or congregations that existed when Paul wrote this letter.
 Who is the church of Christ in the Bible?
-It is a Biblical name for a group of Christians.
+It is a biblical description for a group of Christians.

-Q: Who is the founder church of Christ?
-Who is the head of church of Christ?
+Q: Who is the founder of the church of Christ?
+Who is the head of the church of Christ?

-In the church of Christ, we do not regard any single person on earth, or committee of men, or conference, or legislative body as an authority (or head) which makes decisions for the church at large.
+In the church of Christ, we do not regard any single person on earth, or a committee of men, or a conference, or a legislative body as an authority (or head) which makes decisions for the church at large.

 For example, the headquarters of the United Methodist Church is located in Nashville, TN.
-Also, they have a council of bishops, and one of them serves as the president of the bishops, which essentially is the head of their religious organization.
+Also, they have a council of bishops, and one of them is the president of the bishops.
+He serves as the head of their religious organization.

-In the church of Christ we regard no kind of earthly head or headquarters.
-Rather, we believe Jesus is the head of the church, and thus the church’s headquarters is in heaven, 1 Peter 3:21-22.
+In the church of Christ, we regard no kind of earthly head or headquarters.
+Rather, we believe Jesus is the head of the church, and thus the church’s headquarters is in heaven (Cf. 1 Peter 3:21-22).

 Q: What does the church of Christ teach about the Holy Spirit?